 Harvest: Check and pick every day to keep the harvest flowing.

-Tips: Plant in fertile soil, amended with compost or well-rotted manure and keep well watered.
+Tips: The Delikatesse Cucumber should be planted in fertile soil, amended with compost or well-rotted manure and kept well watered.
 Trellising the vines allow for good air circulation, takes up less space, and provides shade for heat-sensitive crops like lettuce.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.